billgreenwald/Pubmed-Batch-Download/README.md

 ```
 "ruby pubmedid2pdf.rb [comma separated list of pubmed IDs]"
 ```
-This will download the enumerated files to the PDF folder inside the application directory, with file named that of their PMID
+Each run will download the enumerated files to folder titled "PDF" inside the application directory, with each pdf named the PMID correpsonding to the article.
+Articles already within the PDF folder will not be downloaded again.

 *Example:*